The Grand Dal Finale

 - Paintworks Bath Road Bristol, England, BS4 United Kingdom (map)

-The British Dal Festival will culminate in our Grand Dal Finale at Paintworks in Bristol on Sunday March 25th.
+The British Dal Festival culminated in our Grand Dal Finale at Paintworks in Bristol on Sunday March 25th.

-We'll be celebrating and feasting on dal of all kinds, with dal-icious vibes and music to reflect the diversity, versatility and deliciousness of dal and the pulses that make it.
+We celebrated and feasted on dal of all kinds, with dal-icious vibes and music to reflect the diversity, versatility and deliciousness of dal and the pulses that make it.

 Dal Cookery Demos

-We've a fabulous line-up of chefs and each will be compèred by a pulse expert.
+We had a fabulous line-up of chefs, each compèred by a pulse expert.

 Liz of Forage in Monmouthshire turns the often intimidating world of foraging into a pleasurable pursuit, and shows you how to get the best from it in the kitchen.
 She’ll be making a wild Bedouin soup - a delicious lentil, onion and garlic soup crammed with seasonal herbs.

 Cook, writer and teacher, Jenny is author of the superb Pulse cook and a former UN pulse ambassador.
 She'll demonstrate the versatility of dal through three simple dishes, each using British pulses and with a choice of garnishes.